Input Nodes

 Connection Options:

-- Use local AWS CLI credentials or environment variables
+- For S3, use local AWS credentials instead (an AWS CLI profile or environment variables)

 File Settings: